 Source of Funds How these have supported the key objectives of the Charity Torfaen County Borough Council Core staffing and running costs of the Log Cabin building so that it is available in a safe and well-maintained condition for use 51 weeks out of the year by the community.
-Big Lottery People and Places Programme Contribution to the salary of the Coordinator and Implementation of a programme of activities to raise skills, employment, and well being of the community, and reduce anti-social behaviour.
-BBC Children in Need Small Grants Programe Tuition costs and materials for Out of School Hours Clubs aimed at enhancing levels of achievement of children and young people in the area.
-Comic Relief Local Communities Fund Providing challenging activities for children and young people, training for the community, improving the attractiveness of the environment.

-Income raised through the Charity's own Running costs of all operations, enabling the Charity to activities. resource its activities and services for the benefit of the community.
+Income raised through the Charity's own activities.
+Running costs of all operations, enabling the Charity to resource its activities and services for the benefit of the community.